asdf-format/asdf/docs/asdf/overview.rst

 you to some of the core features of ASDF and will show you how to get started with using ASDF in your own projects.

-To follow along with this tutorial, you will need to install the ``asdf`` package.
+To follow along with this tutorial, you will need to install the :mod:`asdf` package.
 See :ref:`installation` for details.

 Hello World
 ===========

-In it's simplest form, ASDF is a way of saving nested data structures to YAML.
-Here we save a dictionary with the key/value pair ``'hello':
+At its core, ASDF is a way of saving nested data structures to YAML.
+Here we save a :class:`dict` with the key/value pair ``'hello': 'world'``.
-'world'``.

 .. runcode::